-- Emojis © - Abbreviations (missing out letters e.g. text speak to txt spk) - Changes to punctuation (e.g. putting full stops between words for emphasis, using ?! together) - Initialisms (taking the first letters of words to make a new word e.g. OMG or BRB)
+- Emojis 😊 - Abbreviations (missing out letters e.g. text speak to txt spk) - Changes to punctuation (e.g. putting full stops between words for emphasis, using ?! together) - Initialisms (taking the first letters of words to make a new word e.g. OMG or BRB)

 Using your phone/computer, tally how many examples you can see of these features in your own language.
 Compare it to the use of someone from a different generation (e.g. parent/younger sibling).
-You

-should be able to find this o data in message conversations and on social media platforms.
+You should be able to find this data in message conversations and on social media platforms.

 Feature Me Other user:

 Emojis

 Abbreviations

 Changes to punctuation

 Initialisms

-Task Three: How o do people feel about cha nge?
+Task Three: How do people feel about change?

-, • , vo camps: people who think change is English Language.
-These are called: positive and natural and people who
+People generally fall into two camps: people who think change is positive and natural and people who think change is ruining the English Language.
+These are called: